 There are a lot of investment instruments for investors to choose from when investing their money.
-The most common are stocks, bonds, mutual funds and exchange traded funds.
-But there are some other investments options that some investors might not be aware of.
-One such option is exchange traded notes.
+The most common are stocks, bonds, mutual funds, and exchange-traded funds.
+But there are some other investment options that some investors might not be aware of.
+One such option is exchange-traded notes.

 Unsecured debt is simply debt that the borrower did not have to put up collateral for.
 The lender reviewed the borrower’s credit history, income, etc to determine if lending them money was a wise financial decision.